Kyrrego/academic_resume_YunruiZhang/content/publication/ICRA24_Workshop/index.md

 ---
-title: 'ICRA24 Workshop: Robotics and Plastic Surgery'
+title: 'Robotics and Plastic Surgery'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here